opensearch-project/project-website/_posts/2022-03-24-opensearch-java-runtime.markdown

 | [1.0.0](https://opensearch.org/versions/opensearch-1-0-0.html)-[1.2.4](https://opensearch.org/versions/opensearch-1-2-4.html) | AdoptOpenJDK 15.0.1+9          | 11, 14, 15      |
 | [1.3.0](https://opensearch.org/versions/opensearch-1-3-0.html)                                                                | Adoptium (Temurin) 11.0.14.1+1 | 8, 11, 14       |

 This, however, doesn't tell the whole story.
 The OpenSearch distribution is comprised of the engine and a dozen plugins.
 Both the engine, and each plugin, are built and tested with a range of JDKs (a subset of 8, 11 LTS, 14, 15, and 17), across multiple operating systems (Linux, Windows, FreeBSD, and MacOS).
 Then, the complete distribution is rebuilt from source, and tested with the bundled JDK.
-Finally, while we were claiming compatibility with JDK 8, we weren't running tests with that version for most plugins, nor were they actually built to target JDK8 in most components.
+Finally, while OpenSearch was claiming compatibility with JDK 8, CI didn't include tests with that version for most plugins, nor were they actually built to target JDK8 in most components.

 ### Versions 1.0 to 1.2.0